Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Experimental Results

 \subsubsection{Vaih-Pots}

-We use the following two UDA datasets for multi-category semantic segmentation. \begin{itemize} \item {\bfseries ISPRS Vaihingen 2D Semantic Labeling Challenge} contains 33 images at 9 cm spatial resolution, taken over the city of Vaihingen (Germany).
+we use the following two UDA datasets for multi-category semantic segmentation. \begin{itemize} \item {\bfseries ISPRS Vaihingen 2D Semantic Labeling Challenge} contains 33 images of different sizes at 9cm spatial resolution, taken over the city of Vaihingen (Germany).
+Each image consists of a true orthophoto extracted from a larger orthophoto mosaic.
 There are 6 labeled categories: impervious surface, building, low vegetation, tree, car, Clutter/background.
-We conside this dataset as source domain.
+This dataset is considered to be a source domain.

-\item {\bfseries ISPRS Potsdam 2D Semantic Labeling Challenge dataset} is comprised of 38 ortho-rectified aerial IRRGB images (6000 $\times$ 6000 px) at 5cm spatial resolution, taken over the city of Potsdam (Germany).
+\item {\bfseries ISPRS Potsdam 2D Semantic Labeling Challenge dataset} is comprised of 38 ortho-rectified aerial IRRGB images with size of $6000\times6000$ at 5cm spatial resolution, taken over the city of Potsdam in Germany.
 The ground truth is provided for 24 tiles alike Vaihingen dataset.
 We randomly choose 12 images as train set, and other 12 images as test set. \end{itemize}

 Note that the resolution gap of Mass-Inria (around 3.333 times) is greater than Vaih-Pots (around 2.0 times).